Conflux-Chain/conflux-rust/README.md

 The default authenticated storage is Layered Merkle Patricia Tries (LMPTs)[2], which is used in Conflux mainnet.
 Specify one if the following authenticated storage by enabling corresponding feature.
 - `raw-storage`: No authenticated storage; writes changes directly to the backend.
 - `lvmt-storage`: The [multi-Layer Versioned Multipoint Trie (LVMT)](https://github.com/ChenxingLi/authenticated-storage-benchmarks/tree/master/asb-authdb/lvmt-db)[1] in our new work.
+- `rain-storage`: A modified version of [RainBlock's MPT](https://github.com/RainBlock/merkle-patricia-tree) [3], which stores the bottom layers locally on storage instead of using a distributed in-memory system as in the original work
 - `mpt-storage`: [OpenEthereum's MPT implementation](https://github.com/openethereum/openethereum/tree/main/crates/db/patricia-trie-ethereum).

 This program offers additional features for building Conflux-rust: